Yunuuuu/ggalign/cran-comments.md

 This release is a major update that includes lots of new features (some will break the old behaviour) and bug fix.
-Since this package is new to CRAN, no reverse dependencies exist yet, we have decided to increment only the patch version number.
+Since this package is new to CRAN, no reverse dependencies exist yet.

 ## R CMD check results
 0 errors | 0 warnings | 0 note